 Learn about the admissions process »

-To ensure a global understanding of operations, technology management, and sourcing, the Wisconsin MBA Program in operations and technology management brings students to some of the leading companies in the nation.
-On a visit to Harken Yacht Equipment, students got a firsthand look at how Quick Response Manufacturing techniques can streamline international production and shipping.
+To ensure a global understanding of operations, supply chains, and technology management, the Wisconsin MBA Program in operations and technology management brings students to some of the leading companies in the nation.
+On a visit to Amazon, students got a firsthand look at how Value stream optimization techniques can streamline warehouse management and logistics activities.
 A tour of startup incubator Sector 67 showcased state-of-the-art innovation and production techniques, such as 3D printers and shared workspaces.
 Operations and technology management students saw the results of Sector 67 members’ innovative approaches, including a greenhouse that provides status updates of its condition via social media and the use of LED systems to improve cycling safety.
 Tours of businesses on the cutting edge of operations, logistics, and technology keep students up to date on the latest methods used by industry leaders.

 A complete education in operations and technology management isn’t limited to production and supply chain methodologies.
 Seminars and courses offered by the Wisconsin School of Business, the University of Wisconsin E-Business Consortium, and the UW–Madison College of Engineering’s Quick Response Manufacturing Center provide a foundation in the standard management practices that guide modern business.
-Many operations and technology management students pursue training programs to obtain a Six Sigma Yellow Belt or earn Project Management Professional (PMP)® certification.
-To further enhance the value of their degree, operations and technology management students are encouraged to obtain one of the three graduate-level certificates that are offered in the MBA Program: Entrepreneurship; Strategic Innovation; or Business, Environment, and Social Responsibility.
+Many operations and technology management students pursue training programs to obtain a Six Sigma Yellow/Green Belt or earn Agile Project Management certifications.
+To further enhance the value of their degree, operations and technology management students are encouraged to obtain one of the four graduate-level certificates that are offered in the MBA Program: Entrepreneurship; Business Analytics; Strategic Innovation; or Business, Environment, and Social Responsibility.
 The ability to achieve industry-recognized certifications, along with a curriculum that integrates current lean business efficiency methods, creates a framework for you to build a successful career.

 Executive advisory board members and accomplished alumni offer students a variety of opportunities to meet and exchange ideas.
 Monthly applied learning discussions led by industry experts from established companies and emerging businesses focus on real-world issues such as intellectual property rights, analytics, and supply chain inefficiencies.
 In a recent lecture, alumnus Yuri Ramirez discussed designing the factory of the future at Intel.
 A past presenter from Catalysis (formerly the ThedaCare Center for Healthcare Value) spoke on the importance of applying the principles of Hoshin Kanri for organizational strategy deployment initiatives.
 Direct contact with professionals at the forefront of managing modern production and analytical systems is a key feature of the Wisconsin MBA Program in operations and technology management.